 The lesson here?
 Nonprofits can benefit enormously by using video for their marketing and fundraising campaigns.

-In 2022, look into new ways to add video content to your organization’s marketing efforts.
+Look for new ways to add video content to your organization’s marketing efforts.
 We found this guide for creating a nonprofit video marketing strategy especially useful.

 We’ve been video conferencing for a while now.
 But video conferencing and remote collaboration are sticking around, likely for good.
-Thanks to apps like Google Docs and Zoom (Facebook even launched their own video conferencing app), remote work is even more achievable.
+Thanks to apps like Google Docs and Zoom (Facebook even launched its own video conferencing app), remote work is even more achievable.

-Working remotely is probably a consistent reality for many in 2022.
+Working remotely is probably a consistent reality for many in 2023.
 Look for ways to add flexibility to volunteer and donor opportunities by offering remote options when appropriate.

 The National Council of Nonprofits offers these helpful guidelines for your organization to consider when beginning your DEI plan.

 By definition, nonprofits must be agents of transparency to maintain 501(c)(3) status.
-But transparency is becoming increasingly important to your community supporters.
+But transparency is becoming increasingly important to your supporters.